Jijaji Chhat Parr Koii Hai: Plot

 Two families, the Sharmas and the Jindals live in a two-story mansion in Punjabi Bagh, whose ownership is claimed by both and are constantly at loggerheads.
 Mystery revolves around the mansion where an abandoned locked room is said to be haunted.
 The ghost, Chandraprabha, is a look-alike of her great-granddaughter, Connaught Place Sharma, known as CP.

 In the midst of all the unlikely events happening in the mansion, Jitendra Jamvant Jindal, known as JiJaJi, plans to acquire the entire mansion by marrying CP but his plans often backfire because Chandraprabha does not want him and CP to bond.
-Despite her relentless efforts to keep Jijaji separated from CP, Jijaji starts falling for CP when she saves his life every time Chandraprabha tries to kill him.
-CP too starts falling for Jijaji seeing his caring and affectionate attitude towards her.
+Despite her relentless efforts to keep Jitendra separated from CP, Jitendra starts falling for CP when she saves his life every time Chandraprabha tries to kill him.
+CP too starts falling for Jitendra seeing his caring and affectionate attitude towards her.

-Jijaji decides to face the ghost himself to save the two families and his love, CP.
-Jijaji weakens Chandraprabha using Mayuri's enchanted powder and nail such that she remains entrapped in the abandoned room.
-However, before Jijaji leaves, Chandraprabha narrates to him how she killed her husband, Yuvaraj, and then killed herself, by jumping into the well because of the curse of the bangle.
-She also tells Jijaji that all daughters born in the family are bound by the same curse.
-Thus, Chandraprabha convinces Jijaji that whatever happened with her is also bound to happen with CP and asks him to keep CP away from marriage.
+Jitendra decides to face the ghost himself to save the two families and his love, CP.
+Jitendra weakens Chandraprabha using Jaldiram and Jamwant's college friend/crush Mayuri's enchanted powder and nail such that she remains entrapped in the abandoned room.
+However, before Jitendra leaves, Chandraprabha narrates to him how she killed her husband, Yuvraj, and then killed herself, by jumping into the well because of the curse of the bangle.
+She also tells Jitendra that all daughters born in the family are bound by the same curse.
+Thus, Chandraprabha convinces Jitendra that whatever happened with her is also bound to happen with CP and asks him to keep CP away from marriage.
 In reality, Chandraprabha made up the story.
-Chandraprabha also warns Jijaji that if he discloses the curse to CP then the curse will affect her immediately.
-Jijaji having fallen truly and deeply in love with CP promises Chandraprabha that he will never marry CP nor allow her to marry anyone else to protect her from the curse.
+Chandraprabha also warns Jitendra that if he discloses the curse to CP then the curse will affect her immediately.
+Jitendra having fallen truly and deeply in love with CP promises Chandraprabha that he will never marry CP nor allow her to marry anyone else to protect her from the curse.